Paridhi-Gupta-17/Loan-Management-/README.md

 > *Note:* Please click the links above to download individual files for each scenario or testing area.

 ## Usage
-1. Download the relevant test case file(s) from the links above.
+- Select and download the relevant test case file(s) from the links above.
-2. Review and execute test cases as per your testing environment and requirements.
+- Review each test case and prepare your testing environment accordingly.
-3. Validate expected vs. actual results to ensure all scenarios are covered.
+- Execute the test cases, comparing expected vs. actual results.
+- Ensure all scenarios and edge cases are thoroughly validated.

 ## Contributing
 Contributions to the Loan Management Testing Project are welcome!
 If you have suggestions for improvements or additional test cases, feel free to fork the repository and submit a pull request.